Countdown (Star Trek: Enterprise)

 "Countdown" is the 23rd episode of the third season of the American science fiction television series Star Trek: Enterprise and is the 76th overall episode.
-It first aired on May 19, 2004, on the UPN network within the United States.
+It first aired on May 19, 2004, on UPN in the United States.
 Set in the 22nd century, the series follows the adventures of the first Starfleet starship, Enterprise, registration NX-01.
-Season three of Enterprise features an ongoing storyline that follows an attack on Earth by aliens called the Xindi, a group of aliens that did not appear in preceding series.
+Season three of Enterprise features an ongoing story-line that follows an attack on Earth by aliens called the Xindi, a group of aliens that did not appear in preceding series.

-In this episode, Captain Jonathan Archer (Scott Bakula) convinces the Xindi-Aquatics to aid him in his fight against the Xindi-Reptilians and Insectoids alliance to prevent Earth's destruction by their superweapon.
+In this episode, Captain Jonathan Archer (Scott Bakula) convinces the Xindi-Aquatics to aid him in his fight against the Xindi-Reptilians and Insectoids alliance to prevent Earth's destruction by their super-weapon.
 The weapon departs for Earth, with Archer in pursuit on board a Xindi vessel.
 In the midst of a battle between the two Xindi factions, an away team is sent to rescue Ensign Hoshi Sato (Linda Park), previously captured by the Reptilians.

 "Countdown" was the first collaboration between writers André Bormanis and Chris Black, and was directed by former Star Trek: Voyager actor Robert Duncan McNeill.
-It was shot over eight days, with additional sets built for the Xindi-Reptilian vessel and the interior of the superweapon.
+It was shot over eight days, with additional sets built for the Xindi-Reptilian vessel and the interior of the super-weapon.
 Critics praised the change in the dynamic between Major Hayes (Steven Culp) and Malcolm Reed (Dominic Keating).
 "Countdown" was watched by 3.5 million viewers on its first broadcast.
 It won an Emmy award for visual effects.